 A distinction may also be made between commercial users and the general public, the latter typically being a public good concern.
 The distinction between these user groups might explain some of the results observed by Silver (2015).
-The suspicion is that commercial, or specialist users, will display a higher level of understanding when it comes to technical aspects of forecast usability perception.
-Doksæter Sivle and Kolstø, (2016) investigated the use of online weather information for everyday decision making.
+The suspicion is that commercial or specialist users will display a higher level of understanding when it comes to technical aspects of forecast usability perception.
+Doksæter Sivle and Kolstø (2016) investigated the use of online weather information for everyday decision-making.
 Here it became clear that this distinction is also dependent on the task (for which the forecast is used) and not only on the person or group.
 Marine information and forecast dissemination parameters include ocean winds, waves, temperature, current velocity, water level and water quality dynamics.
 Drift predictions, associated with search and rescue operations or oil spills, are examples of two services with major human and environmental consequences.

-Limited studies have been performed linking southern hemisphere, metocean forecasting needs with available forecasting products.
-An example is presented by Vogel & O'Brien, (2006) where they focused on the uptake of seasonal atmospheric forecasts over southern Africa.
-Hewitt, (2020) also presented a high-level discussion on the challenges faced by the UK MetOffice in delivering climate services globally, including the southern hemisphere.
+Limited studies have been performed linking Southern Hemisphere metocean forecasting needs with available forecasting products.
+An example is presented by Vogel and O'Brien (2006) where they focused on the uptake of seasonal atmospheric forecasts over southern Africa.
+Hewitt (2020) also presented a high-level discussion on the challenges faced by the UK Met Office in delivering climate services globally, including the Southern Hemisphere.
 The uptake of a metocean forecast depends on numerous factors beyond technical accuracy.
-Some are even related to the "look and feel" of the dissemination methods: e.g., are the forecasts being accessed via simple text messages, smart phone apps or via traditional publicly available media channels?
+Some are even related to the "look and feel" of the dissemination methods: for example, are the forecasts being accessed via simple text messages, smartphone apps or via traditional publicly available media channels?

-2.2 Geography, operational settings, and the cultural dimensions of ocean use
+2.2 Geography, operational settings and the cultural dimensions of ocean use

-Most user perception related studies have been conducted in the northern hemisphere.
-Not only does the oceanography and atmospheric dynamics differ between hemispheres but so do the cultures established within this predominantly oceanic hemisphere.
-Both South Africa and New Zealand are in the southern hemisphere at similar latitudes.
+Most user-perception-related studies have been conducted in the Northern Hemisphere.
+Not only does the oceanography and atmospheric dynamics differ between hemispheres but so do the cultures established within them.
+Both South Africa and New Zealand are in the Southern Hemisphere at similar latitudes.
 Both countries have a considerable coastline and are directly exposed to the Southern Ocean.
-South Africa used to be a crucial supply stop for ships traversing between the eastern and western trading routes (Worden, 2007) and currently has a coastline stretching approximately 3 000km.
-New Zealand, similarly, only has Australia as close by neighbour and is considered as being two islands with an approximate coastline of 15 000km.
-Due to their geographical locations, these extensive coastlines exhibit a variety of coastal, shelf scale and open ocean dynamics (e.g. Barnes & Rautenbach, 2020; Chiswell, Bostock, Sutton, & Williams, 2015; Godoi, Bryan, Stephens, & Gorman, 2017; Rautenbach, Daniels, de Vos, & Barnes, 2020).
+South Africa used to be a crucial supply stop for ships traversing between the eastern and western trading routes (Worden, 2007) and currently has a coastline stretching approximately 3000 km.
+New Zealand, similarly, only has Australia as close-by neighbour and is considered being two islands with an approximate coastline of 15 000 km.
+Due to their geographical locations, these extensive coastlines exhibit a variety of coastal, shelf scale and open ocean dynamics (e.g. Barnes and Rautenbach, 2020; Chiswell et al., 2015; Godoi et al., 2017; Rautenbach et al., 2020).